collabo-community/web-client/README.md

 # @collabo-community/web-client

-This Repository contains the code for the Collabo Community App's web client.
+This repository contains the code for the Collabo Community App's web client.
 See Collabo Community doumentation for more information about the project.

 #